 Prescriptions

-If your doctor has advised that you need to continue your medications, it will put on a repeat prescription.
+Long term medication will be put on a repeat prescription.
 You will need to monitor how much you have left and request 10 days before you run out if you need more.

 - NHS App (Anyone can download via android or iOS)